Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Convergence Analysis For Digital Transmission

-\begin{remark} {The labels ``centralized error'' and ``consensus error'' in \eqref{eq:convergence rate for digital scheme} refer to decomposition of the upper bound on optimality gap into a term that accounts for the performance of the average model \(\bar{\mv\theta}^{(t)}=\tfrac{1}{K}\sum_{i\in\mc{V}}\mv\theta_i^{(t)}\) --- the ``centralized error'', and a term that measures the disagreement among agents --- the ``consensus error''.} To gain insights into how wireless resources, channel conditions, and topology of the connectivity graph affect the performance of the digital wireless implementation, we can rewrite \eqref{eq:convergence rate for digital scheme} using relevant parameters in ``big O'' notation as \cite[Theorem 4]{koloskova19decentralized}
+\begin{remark} {The labels ``centralized error'' and ``consensus error'' in \eqref{eq:convergence rate for digital scheme} refer to decomposition of the upper bound on optimality gap into a term that accounts for the performance of the average model \(\bar{\mv\theta}^{(t)}=\tfrac{1}{K}\sum_{i\in\mc{V}}\mv\theta_i^{(t)}\) and {is inevitable even in centralized training due to the use of estimates of the gradients in SGD} --- the ``centralized error'', and a term that measures the disagreement among agents --- the ``consensus error''.} To gain insights into how wireless resources, channel conditions, and topology of the connectivity graph affect the performance of the digital wireless implementation, we can rewrite \eqref{eq:convergence rate for digital scheme} using relevant parameters in ``big O'' notation as \cite[Theorem 4]{koloskova19decentralized}

 This result shows that when the total number of iterations $T$ is sufficiently large, the optimality gap \eqref{eq:convergence rate in bigO for digital scheme} behaves as \(\bigO\left(\tfrac{\bar\sigma^2}{\mu KT}\right)\), which recovers the convergence rate of centralized SGD with ideal communications.
 However, when the wireless communication resources are limited, and hence $NT\ll\infty$, the second term, scaling as \(\bigO\left(\tfrac{1}{T^2}\right)\), becomes equally important in \eqref{eq:convergence rate in bigO for digital scheme}, demonstrating the impact of the topology via \(\delta\) and \(\beta\), as well as the effect of the quality of digital transmission via \(\omega\).
 Since the function \(p(\delta,\omega)\) is monotonically increasing with \(\delta\in[0,1]\) and \(\omega\in[0,1]\), the second term in \eqref{eq:convergence rate in bigO for digital scheme} decreases with \(\delta\) and \(\omega\).
 This implies that convergence is improved for more connected graphs with larger $\delta$ \cite{xiao04fast}, and for smaller estimation errors with larger \(\omega\). \end{remark}